Used Dodge Viper For Sale

 Engine development took most of 2007, and a new Viper was launched in 2008.
 SRT-10 arrived with a new 8.4L V10 with variable valve timing on the exhaust side.
 Horsepower was up to an even 600 along with 560 lb-ft of torque.
 The only transmission was Tremec’s TR-6060 which replaced the T56.
 Performance was much improved, with 0-60 times reported under 4 seconds.
 With proper drag radials, the SRT-10 can go faster than 11 seconds in the quarter mile.
 Production ended on July 1st 2010.
 Viper was once again on vacation.

-Although going in and out of production a Dodge Viper for sale on dupontregisty.com have remained strong.
-Resale value overall for Vipers can be up and down based on color and options.
+Although going in and out of production the Vipers on dupontregisty.com have remained strong.
+Resale value overall can be up and down based on color and options.